WillFK/Dalton/README.md

 ## Install

-This app needs special rights to access the configurations of the device.
+This app requires special rights to access the configurations of the device.

 You'll have to install the app and run: